Karolzp/API-WARS/README.md

 This is a small web application which shows data about the Star Wars universe.

 ## About project:
+This is the project created during my education in Codecool.
+The goal was to:
+* practice front-end skills:
+  * JavaScript
+  * HTML/CSS
+  * DOM manipulation
+  * web design
+* store data (Login and voting informations) in local database (PostgreSQL)
+* use Flask as a back-end
-The goal was to create web application using JavaScript, Flask and connect it with local database.
-Every Star Wars related information is fetching from https://swapi.co API (This site provides an endpoint with no authentication needed).
-There is also created simple user login system with sessions.
-User can vote for planets.
-Login and voting informations are stored in database.<br/>
+* fetch information about Star Wars from https://swapi.co API (This site provides an endpoint with no authentication needed)
-The project was created during my education in Codecool.
+* create simple user login system with sessions
+* create voting system (User can vote for planets)

 ## Used technology:
 * JavaScript